Coming off an antidepressant safely

 Timing matters as much as method.
 It is usually better to stop when mood has been stable for a meaningful period and life is not in the middle of a major stressor.

 Stopping during a stable stretch gives the clearest picture of how things go without the medication.
+If a stressful job change, a move, or a loss is happening at the same time, it becomes hard to read whether a dip is discontinuation, the start of a relapse, or simply the stress itself.
 Going in with a plan to watch for returning symptoms makes it easier to act early if they appear, rather than waiting until things have slipped a long way.

 A note on benzodiazepines